 Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

-The Town of East Fremantle, in conjunction with the State Government, is developing a Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) to identify key assets along the river foreshore and measures the Town will take to preserve them against the impact of coastal hazards.
+In conjunction with the State Government, and with the help of Baird Consultants, the Town of East Fremantle has developed a Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) to identify key assets along the river foreshore and measures the Town will take to preserve them against the impact of coastal hazards.
+The final CHRMAP was endorsed in April 2024, subject to minor modifications.

 The study area for this project is located on Whadjuk Nyoongar land within of the Town of East Fremantle, some 3km of foreshore between Petra Street to the north-east and East Street to the south.
 The foreshore has interactions with many landmarks and recreational features including the John Tonkin Reserve, Swan Yacht Club, East Fremantle Yacht Club, several outdoor sporting grounds, hospitality venues and several boating moorings and jetties.